-The M.S. degree, Plan II (Comprehensive Examination) requires completion of a minimum of 36 units of upper-division and graduate-level approved course work and successfully passing a comprehensive examination.
-At least 24 of these units must be in graduate courses (200 series courses), a minimum of 20 of these being Mechanical Engineering graduate courses (ME 200 or higher, excluding ME 250, ME 290, ME 297, and ME 299).
+The M.S. degree, Plan II (Comprehensive Examination), requires completing a minimum of 36 units of upper-division and graduate-level approved coursework and successfully passing a comprehensive examination.
+At least 24 of these units must be in graduate courses (200 series courses), a minimum of 20 being Mechanical Engineering graduate courses (ME 200 or higher, excluding ME 250, ME 290, ME 297, and ME 299).
 The student must take 1 unit (ME 250) and no more than 7 units of directed studies (ME 290).
-One additional 4 unit course is required for completing the requirements of the MS Plan II.
-For detailed course descriptions please consult the ME Catalog of Courses.
+One additional 4 unit course is required to complete the requirements of the MS Plan II.
+For detailed course descriptions, please consult the ME Catalog of Courses.

 The M.S.
 Comprehensive Examination will be prepared and administered by the Graduate Examination Committee.
-The exam typically takes place at the end of spring quarter.
+The exam typically takes place at the end of the spring quarter.
 The written examination is designed to test understanding of graduate-level mechanical engineering concepts and methods.
-It covers three subject areas to be selected by the student among the following: materials structure & properties, control systems, engineering analysis, fluid mechanics, heat transfer, thermodynamics, solid mechanics.
-Students are strongly encouraged to complete the relevant graduate-level course work for the selected subject areas (updated for 2020-2021):
+It covers three subject areas to be selected by the student: materials structure & properties, control systems, engineering analysis, fluid mechanics, heat transfer, thermodynamics, and solid mechanics.
+Students are strongly encouraged to complete the relevant graduate-level coursework for the selected subject areas:

-Торіс Relevant course work Quarter offered
+Topic Relevant course work Quarter offered

-Materials Structures & ME266 Spring 21

-Properties

-Control Systems ME/EE235 Winter 21
+Control Systems ME235/EE235 Winter 2024

-Engineering Analysis ME200 Spring 21
+Engineering Analysis ME200 Fall 2023

-Fluid Mechanics ME240A Winter 21
+Fluid Mechanics ME240A Fall 2023

-Heat Transfer ME241A Winter 21
+Heat Transfer ME241A Winter 2024

-Thermodynamics ME243 Winter 21
+Thermodynamics ME243A Fall 2023

-Solid Mechanics ME261 Fall 20
+Solid Mechanics ME261 Fall 2023

+Materials Structure and Properties ME266 Winter 2024

-Students will be notified at least one month in advance of the Preliminary Exam Dates.
+Students will be notified at least one month before the Comprehensive Exam Dates.

-Subsequent to the examination, the Graduate Examination Committee will issue a passing or failing grade.
-If a student fails in the first attempt, he or she may retake the examination at the next scheduled comprehensive examination period.
+After the examination, the Graduate Examination Committee will issue a passing or failing grade.
+Students who fail on the first attempt may retake the test at the next scheduled comprehensive examination period.
 No more than two attempts to pass the exam are allowed.
-The second comprehensive examination is typically scheduled towards the end of summer.
+The second comprehensive examination is typically scheduled toward the end of summer.

-Students will be notified about permitted material such as calculators and hand-written notes as specified by the examiners.
+Students will be notified about permitted materials such as calculators and hand-written notes as specified by the examiners.